WPIRoboticsEngineering/RBE2001_template/README.md

 # Commit your changes

 When you make a change to any line of code, you should commit your changes.
 If you have worked for ~1 hour, then you should make a commit with a message describing your work.
-To do so, go back to Git Repositories, and right click on your repository->Commit
+To do so, go back to

+Git Repositories

+Expand it and right click on Working Tree and select Add to Index.
+This loads your changes into the git module.

+Finally right click on RBE2001[master]->Commit

 Be sure to set the "Author" and "Committer" fields sould both contain the same data like this:
 ```